Back

 Seoul Highlights DDP, The Dongdaemun Design Plaza in Seoul, designed by Zaha Hadid

-can’t deny this looks like a spaceship!
+Can't deny this looks like a spaceship!

 Now for something more modern…